offmitch/patient-details/README.md

 ## 🧠 About

-Our team has developed a web application to support health sciences students studying hematology.
-The application simulates a database system that students will encounter in their future careers, allowing them to store, manage, and query patient information related to hematological conditions.
+Our team has developed a web application to support medical students studying hematology.
+The application simulates a database system that students will encounter in their future careers; allowing them to store, manage, and query patient information related to hematological conditions.
 By interacting with this system, students gain hands-on experience with patient data management and querying techniques commonly used in the healthcare industry.

 ---